Anime Wearable Art on Knit Baby Clothes

 - Select the canvas: cotton fabric

-- Select the body shape: drop shoulder, round neck, long sleeves
+- Select the body shape: drop shoulder, round neck, sleeves

 - Knit the sweater set pieces: front with roll collar, back, 2 sleeves, and hat